GerritCodeReview/plugins_events-log/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin can be built with Buck or Maven.
+This plugin is built with Buck.

 Buck
 ----